 It’s also important to prevent older adults (especially if they are compromised in some way) from over-reaching or having to be put in a position which compromises their balance.
 This too can cause falls resulting in injuries.

-Some Ideas On Furniture And Accessories For Senior Citizens
+Some Ideas On Senior Friendly Furniture And Accessories

-The most important rule to know is the importance of arranging the furniture in such a way so that there’s PLENTY of space (a very minimum of 34 – 36 inches) to accommodate safe mobility.
+The most important rule to know is the importance of arranging the furniture in such a way so that there’s PLENTY of space (a very minimum of 34 – 36 inches) to reduce fall hazards and accommodate safe mobility.
 This sometimes means removing some furniture.

-So here are some tips and product recommendations on how to make the living environment safer for your elderly loved one.
+So here are some home safety tips and product recommendations on how to make the living environment safer for your elderly loved one.

 Shelf and Storage Units